 Other than being mandatory, the DSP Toolkit brings a number of benefits.
 Firstly, the toolkit has been developed by the NHS in consultation with health and care organisations and therefore is uniquely adapted to take account of your business’ operating context within the UK healthcare sector.

 The standard is not simply about meeting minimum requirements but provides a roadmap for organisations towards continuous improvement of their security posture.
 Hence the toolkit identifies non-mandatory security items that organisations should consider in order to continue to improve their overall security policies, procedures and controls.

 As an organisation, by aligning with security best-practice guidelines you are mitigating the risk of a data breach or information security incident that could lead to significant damages, both financially and to your reputation.

-Finally, as with obtaining any recognised security standard, you are demonstrating to your clients, supply chain, your staff and other key stakeholders that you take information security seriously, that you are handling data in a safely and legally, and you are a trusted partner.
+Finally, as with obtaining any recognised security standard, you are demonstrating to your clients, supply chain, staff and other key stakeholders that you take information security seriously, that you are handling data safely and legally, and you are a trusted partner.

 When do I need to submit my assessment?

 The current period is open for the submission of the 2021/22 version of the DSPT.
 The full list of requirements can be found here.

 The deadline to submit your assessment for this year is 30 June 2022.

 The DPST is split into 3 levels referred to as “Approaching Standards”, “Standards Met” and “Standards Exceeded” (see figure 1).
 It is important to note that organisations are only required to achieve “Standards Met” to pass the assessment.

 “Approaching Standards” applies to social care organisations that are on their way but haven’t yet met the “Standards Met” requirements.
 Organisations must evidence 27 mandatory items and present a development plan detailing how they will achieve the remaining mandatory items.